 Rococo style in painting echoes the qualities evident in other manifestations of the style including serpentine lines, heavy use of ornament as well as themes revolving around playfulness, love and nature.

-18th century Rococo architecture was a lighter, more graceful and decorative version of Baroque architecture.
+18th century Rococo architecture was a lighter, more graceful, yet also more elaborate version of Baroque architecture.

 Neoclassicism refers to movements in the arts that draw inspiration from the "classical" art and culture of ancient Greece and Rome.

 Romanticism, fueled by the French Revolution, was a reaction to the scientific rationalism and classicism of the Age of Enlightenment.

 Romanticism was a prevalent artistic movement in Europe during the 18th and 19th centuries.